Access Control with Workspaces and Teams

 Select the workspace-admin role, which makes this user the workspace administrator for the SecureWorkspace.

 When you are done adding roles, you are redirected back to the Invite Admin dialog.

 Important: Before you proceed, ensure the Enable RBAC Token checkbox is checked.
 The RBAC token is what allows the new admin to use the Admin API to configure the system programmatically.

 If you have SMTP set up, Kong Manager sends an email with a registration link.

-If you don’t have SMTP enabled, you can generate a registration link for the new administrator manually.
+If you don’t have SMTP enabled, the following instructions guide you to generate a registration link manually.